MarcelDep/Embedeed_C_Pong_Game/README.md

 Also keep in mind that by default ST7735S is in vertical position, however Hagl library doesn't have this screen format - that's why whole programm is written as screen is in horizontal position and both X- and Y-acis are exchanged compare to ST7735S default configuration.

 If you want to use diffrent screen to run this game, don't forget to adjust pixel values in all hagl functions alongside with ball and platform screen edge values - they work properly on ST7735S (128x160 pixels) - on screen with diffrent amount of pixels game wont look as good as it should.

+Most important files are:
+- main.c
+- idc.c
+- idc.h
+- TenisGame.ioc
+In idc.c i've wrote most functions that the whole game utulize.
+TenisGame.ioc is a file for STM32CubeIDE programme.